lifeart/ember-jsonp/README.md

 This README outlines the details of collaborating on this Ember addon.

-This is service addon, named `jsonp`, providing `ember-json` -like UX with JSONP data.
+This is service addon, named `jsonp`, providing `ember-ajax` -like UX with JSONP data without jQuery

 ## DEMO